SUFFERING &

 "Don’t worry about anything; instead, pray about everything.
 Tell God what you need, and thank him for all he has done."

-It's notable that Jesus was following this very directive when he prayed.
+You can see that Jesus was following this very directive when he prayed.
 The rest of his prayers in verse 43 are not revealed to us but what is revealed shows that the emotions themselves are not wrong.
 Jesus was without sin.
 When examining interpretation of the Greek word translated worry in this verse, merimnaō, in other parts of scripture, it includes being anxious, troubled with cares and promoting one's interests.
 By contrast, the word translated agony in the Luke passage, agōnia, indicates a struggle for victory (of which he gained), severe mental struggles and emotions, agony, anguish and wrestling.
-Looking at his prayer again,
+Look at his prayer again:

-he was clearly not promoting his own interests nor was he expressing worry.
+Clearly he was not promoting his own interests nor was he expressing worry.
 What is apparent is that his emotions were bearing the keen awareness of the requirement upon him for severe endurance.
-He faced not just the physical pain of his sufferings but bearing all that it meant to become the offering for our sin including that evident experience of separation from the Father as recorded in Matthew 27:46,
+He faced not just the physical pain of his sufferings, the mocking and isolation, but bearing all that it meant to become the offering for our sin and actually "to be sin for us, so that in him we would become the righteousness of God."
+(2 Corinthians 5:21) In so doing, this included the experience of separation from the Father as recorded in Matthew 27:46,

 "Jesus called out with a loud voice, “Eli, Eli, lema sabachthani?” which means “My God, my God, why have you abandoned me?”
 Thankfully this was a temporary situation as Mark 16:19 records him joining again with the Father, but it was clearly a shocking and painful experience because as John 10:30 attests, Jesus and the Father are one.
 What this aspect of separation required of him is not even fully in our view.